-- New examples of undergraduate nanoscale engineering courses that are presented through the development of laboratory and demonstration experiments, manuals and other written materials, software, and web-based resources; - Development and dissemination of new teaching modules for nanoscale engineering of relevance to engineering education that can be used in existing undergraduate courses; - · Incorporation of undergraduate research opportunities in nanoscale engineering into the curriculum at any level; and - Development of courses or curricular enhancements related to nanoscale engineering and technology and environmental or social change.
+- A freshman course introducing the basic phenomena and processes at the nanoscale, the unifying principle of matter at the nanoscale, connections to other disciplines, and application areas of societal relevance; - New examples of undergraduate nanoscale engineering courses that are presented through the development of laboratory and demonstration experiments, manuals and other written materials, software, and web-based resources; - Development and dissemination of new teaching modules for nanoscale engineering of relevance to engineering education that can be used in existing undergraduate courses; - .
+Incorporation of undergraduate research opportunities in nanoscale engineering into the curriculum at any level; and - Development of courses or curricular enhancements related to nanoscale engineering and technology and environmental or social change.